Bruce C. Belknap's Weaving Photographs

 Weaving in Del Monte Forest continues at the weaving line toward the middle of a 60" long tapestry using a "down and under the pipe" warping technique... circa 1978.

-Woven as a gift for Joe Guzaiatis from Navajo spun Churro wool.
+Woven as a gift for Joe Guzaitis from Navajo spun Churro wool.

-Woven in a Crystal design from New Zeland wool personally handspun on a Navajo spindle
+Woven in a Crystal design from New Zeland wool hand dyed by Pati and handspun on a Navajo spindle by Bruce

 Woven as a gift for Don Roberts, Pati's father.